rafegoldberg/classy/readme.md

 classy('class1', [[false && 'class2'], [[['class3']]]], '.class4, class5')
 ```

-Under the hood, this will flatten everything in to a single array, filter out any falsey values, and more!
-All of which gives you a nice, simple, space-separated class string:
+Under the hood, this will flatten any arrays, filter out falsey values, normalize the strings, and more.
+This gives you a nice, simple, space-separated class string:

 ```js static
 'class1 class3 class4 class5';